The Rate Entry Detail Lightning Web Component (LWC) is found on the Rate Entry Lightning Record Page.

 The following numbers correspond to the demonstration screenshot:

-Note: If a load contains multiple line items, each line item is calculated individualy based on the Rate Entry.
+Note: If a load contains multiple line items, each line item is calculated individually based on the Rate Entry.
 The rates are then added together for the total amount.

 Example